just-the-docs/just-the-docs/peopleops/TEAM_NORMS.md

 parent: People Ops
 ---

-# Team Norms at Countable

 **Purpose**

 Establishes the norms and policies which guide our collaboration at Countable.

 **Scope**

 Covers our principles of diversity and inclusion, training, performance evaluation, and team events.

 ## Diversity and Inclusion Principles